latenitefilms/Metaburner/docs/how-to-use.md

 Metaburner is currently in **active development**.
 We are aiming to release sometime in January 2024.

+**UPDATE:** _We've renamed Metaburner Pro to Metaburner, so as of 3rd January, there's a new TestFlight link below._

-If you're interested in helping with development, you can sign up to **TestFlight** (Apple's beta-testing service) for free [here](https://testflight.apple.com/join/dw7S2veN).
+If you're interested in helping with development, you can sign up to **TestFlight** (Apple's beta-testing service) for free [here](https://testflight.apple.com/join/BIll53h2).

 We will be posting regular beta builds to TestFlight as we add new features and functionality.